 At its heart is the Drytree menhir, or standing stone, which marks the convergence of five parish boundaries, but as those who live locally know, Goonhilly itself has no central village.

-Building on our learning from Happidrome of staging off site, off grid activities and inspired by the perfect green sward of the nearby ex-BT recreation ground amidst the rough heath, we developed the idea of a transient assembly of curious folk, who would assemble for a day at the heart of Goonhilly on a pop-up village green.
+Building on our learning from Happidrome of staging off site, off grid activities and inspired by the perfect green sward of the nearby ex-BT recreation ground amidst the rough heath, we developed the idea of a transient assembly of folk, united by a shared interest in the site, who would come together for one day on a pop-up village green at the heart of Goonhilly.

 Through a programme of free, public events and activities from 2015-19, Goonhilly Village Green aimed to gather a diverse range of people and interests in a series of celebratory events; to meet, talk, play and learn about Goonhilly; to find common ground on this historic common land.